From Scaling to Structured Expressivity: Rethinking Transformers for CTR Prediction: Experiments

-In summary, FAT demonstrates the first empirically validated scaling law in CTR prediction: performance follows a reproducible power-law trajectory governed by structured expressivity.
+Further ablation in Section \ref{sec:ablation} shows that removing field-aware components compromises this scalability, proving the behavior arises from architectural design.
+In summary, FAT provides clear empirical validation for a scaling law in CTR prediction.
 This closes the loop between theory and practice, establishing a principled path toward scalable recommendation modeling.